Aycrazy/javascript-thinking-in-objects/README.md

 ```
 Here we create a list called `people`.

-Our collections model exposes a list object that, on top of basic Array functionality, provides an implemenation for serializing, saving, synchronously, saving asynchronously, and loading our data.
+Our collections model exposes a list object that, on top of basic Array functionality, provides an implementation for serializing, saving, synchronously, saving asynchronously, and loading our data.

 To use it, the makeList factory method takes a String, the name of the file we want to load from and save to, and a deserialize method - a Function to resuscitate our data from its serialized form, which, given the file extension of .json, will be JSON.